 The work of describing MPT for secondary school mathematics continues, but we believe this framework is already an important contribution to the mathematics education community.
-Mathematics teachers are responsible for helping students grow in their understanding of and appreciation for mathematics.
-These teachers require mathematical proficiency that is unique to the work of teaching.
-For other users of mathematics, it is sufficient that they have the skills and understanding for the task at hand.
-For example, a mathematician may prove a theorem and an architect may perform geometric calculations.
-But a teacher's work includes these tasks as well as the kinds of tasks described in this framework: interpreting students' mathematics, developing multiple representations of a mathematical concept, knowing where students are on the path of mathematical understanding, and so on.
+Teachers require mathematical proficiency that is different from that needed in other professions.
+A teacher's work requires general mathematical knowledge as well as proficiency in the kinds of tasks described in this framework: accessing the mathematical thinking of learners, developing multiple representations of a mathematical concept, knowing how to use the curriculum in a way that will help further the mathematical understanding of students, and so on.

+As we have said, a unique feature of our work is that we have chosen to develop a framework for mathematical proficiency for teaching (MPT), highlighting the dynamic nature of teacher knowledge.
+We believe that this focus is a valuable contribution to the field.
+That MPT is dynamic is one reason we have not arrived at a final formulation of MPT, and see this project as a work in progress.
+Mathematical proficiency for teaching should grow and deepen over the course of a teacher's career, and we expect our understanding of that proficiency to grow and deepen as well.

-We believe that our focus on secondary school mathematics is essential to the profession's conversation about teacher knowledge.
-As mentioned above, secondary mathematics differs from elementary school mathematics in its breadth, rigor, abstraction, explicitness of mathematical structure, and level of reasoning required.
+A second unique feature of the framework is that we focus solely on MPT at the secondary school level.
+We believe that this focus is essential to the profession's conversation about teacher knowledge.
+Secondary mathematics differs from elementary school mathematics in its breadth, rigor, abstraction, explicitness of mathematical structure, and level of reasoning required.
 Therefore, teaching at the secondary level requires a special kind of mathematical proficiency.
-In addition, we believe that our focus on teacher proficiency and its dynamic nature is a valuable contribution to the field.
-That is one reason we have not arrived at a final formulation of MPT.
-Mathematical proficiency for teaching should grow and deepen over the course of a teacher's career, and we expect our understanding of that proficiency to grow and deepen as well.

 Finally, we believe we bring a unique perspective in that our framework has arisen from the practice of classroom teachers in a wide variety of settings including courses for prospective teachers, high school classes taught by practicing teachers, and classes taught by student teachers.